- Monday 7th August 2017 – The 113th Informal Drink in Oxford

 I’ve a bit of a reputation as a networker, so I already had a list of maybe 80 or so people in the area who I thought I’d share the idea with.
 I was also the leader of the Oxfordshire group on ecademy which added another 100 or so.

 And so the idea was born.
-The first drink was in February 2008 and we have now celebrated both our fourth anniversary and our 50th drink.
-We’ve not missed a month.
+The first drink was in February 2008 and we’ve not missed a month since.
 Each month, there are between 8 and 20 people who gather at the Victoria Arms in Old Marston (venue of several Morse episodes and, perhaps more significantly, where Cromwell rested a few years earlier before finally entering Oxford to take over Parliament) at about 6:30pm until, at the very least, 8:00pm.

 We chat – swapping stories, experiences, ideas.
 We know that quite a lot of business has exchanged hands in that time and quite a few people have a lot to thank the group for.

 So, that’s the idea.
 Anyone is welcome – no booking is needed – though, if it’s your first time especially, if you let me know I will keep my eyes peeled for you.
-There’s no fee, no structure, no thinly or otherwise sales pitch.
+There’s no fee, no structure, no thinly disguised (or otherwise) sales pitch.
 This is an opportunity for you to get to know some more people, for them to get to know you, for you and them to begin to like one another and eventually to trust each other.

 If you want to let me know you’re coming – just give me a call on 07785 222380.